lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/1-environment.md

 Our workshop environment has two core elements:

-- A Linux terminal environment where we'll work with a pre-installed Vector executable (and later with some other tools)
+- The `Terminal` window is a Linux terminal environment where we'll work with a pre-installed Vector executable and some other tools
-- An in-browser version of [Visual Studio Code][vscode] where we'll view and edit configuration and other files.
+- The `IDE` window is an in-browser version of [Visual Studio Code][vscode] where we'll view and edit configuration and other files.

 First, let's explore our terminal by making sure that Vector is installed in our
 environment: